-Kit lists are included partly just to satisfy curiosity, and partly because I get asked about them by visitors to the site.
+Kit lists are included mainly to satisfy curiosity.
 They are not intended to be prescriptive and inclusion is not necessarily an endorsement of the product or company.
-It is in the nature of these lists that information goes out of date quite quickly as products change, so I have included dates on all my kit lists.
+It is in the nature of these lists that information goes out of date as products change, so I have included dates on all my kit lists.

 If I review gear, I will have used and tested it for a reasonable period of time and will explain my relationship with the company.

-When I am out walking I use all sorts of accommodation such as campsites, YHA and independent hostels, bunkhouses, camping barns, B&Bs and the occasional hotel which I often review on Trip Advisor.
-Where I used accommodation, there are downloadable data sheets on my trail write ups so you can see where I stayed.
+When I am out walking I use all sorts of accommodation such as campsites, YHA and independent hostels, bunkhouses, camping barns, B&B and the occasional hotel.
+There are downloadable data sheets on my trail write ups so you can see where I stayed.
 Obviously places don’t stay the same, so any comments can only be accurate at the time of posting.

 The content featured on my sites is copyright, but I am fairly approachable.
 If you would like to get in touch about using any of it, please use the contact form.

 Some of my Northumberland day routes come from a book by Edward Baker, which no longer seems to be in print, called ‘Walks in the Secret Kingdom’.
 Baker’s book ‘Walking in the Cheviots’ is still available.

 The maps which appear on this site are by Ordnance Survey and Google Maps.
 Route images are from the LDWA, Walk Highlands, Viewranger and The National Trust.
 I try to acknowledge the source/s in the captions, which I hope is acceptable to the companies concerned.